Power Battle Watch Car: Roy

-Calm, observing, slightly hot headed, sarcastic, blunt, rude, witty and mature Roy is the master of flame and his Watch Car Avan has fire-related abilities.
-He runs and bikes often when he is not reading books or hanging out with his friends.
-He is childhood friends with Ari, and has a crush on her, but only found out in the episode "Lost Cupid's Arrow".
-He even gets jealous when Ari briefly dated Hans, only to discover later that he was just using her to sabotage Jino and Bluewill, Roy then comforts her and tells her that she was not to blame.
-When Ari finds out about his feelings for her, she refuses at first while hurting his feelings, but later said she would keep an eye on him and he agrees to let her watch him.
-He is one of the 12 Masters and has had matches against Kai before.
-He reads books most of the time though.
-Other girls such as Sophie do have crushes on Roy, but tends to feel uncomfortable around them.
-He is sensitive to touch, he also does not like to have his photo taken, due to being shy, reserved and not liking his picture.
-He’s often at odds with Jino from the start, but they always make up eventually.
+Observant, hot-headed and sarcastic, Roy is the master of flame and his Watch Car Avan has fire-related abilities.
+He runs and bikes often when he is not reading books or spending time with his friends.
+He is childhood friends with Ari, and has a romantic interest in her, but only found out in the episode "Lost Cupid's Arrow".
+He even got jealous when Ari briefly dated Hans, only for her discover later that he (Hans) was simply using her to sabotage Jino and Bluewill.
+Roy then comforts her and tells her that she was not to blame.
+When Ari finds out about his feelings for her, she rejects him at first, hurting his feelings, but later said she would think about accepting him.
+He is one of the Twelve Masters and has had matches against Kai before.
+He is sensitive to physical stimuli, and also does not like to have his photo taken, due to being reserved and appearing to dislike his image.
+He’s often at odds with Jino, most of which alcertations are short-lived thanks to interventions from Ari and Maru.